slatedocs/slate/source/includes/models/user-created.md

 |---------------|------------
 | FAILED        | Marks a failed delivery.
 | SUCCESSFUL    | Marks a successful delivery.
-| REATTEMPT     | Marks the delivery can be reattempted.
-The delivery was previously marked FAILED, but the route manager has re-authorized a reattempt.
+| REATTEMPT     | The delivery was previously marked FAILED, but the route manager has re-authorized a reattempt.

 ## Driver
 A Driver represents the driver driving the route.